Nikhil41-coder/AI-lab-prgms/README.md

 python prog5.py
 ```

-Each program demonstrates a **different level of intelligent agent behavior.**
+Each script represents a **new stage in the evolution of intelligent agents**.

 ---

-## 📊 Learning Progression
+## 📊 The Grand Line Progression

 ```
-Simple Reflex Agent
+Reflex Agent
       ↓
 Iterative Reflex Agent
       ↓
 Goal-Based Agent
       ↓
 Rational Agent
       ↓
 Environment Simulation
 ```

-This progression demonstrates the **evolution of intelligent AI agents.**
+This journey demonstrates how **AI agents grow from simple reactions to intelligent decision-makers.**

 ---

-## 🛠 Technologies Used
+## 🛠 Crew & Tools

 | Technology | Purpose |
 |------------|---------|